boltdesignsystem/bolt/packages/components/bolt-link/TESTING.md

 ## Scenario: Link vertical-alignment variations (start)

-1. Given I am viewing the URL [Link Valign Variations page](https://master.boltdesignsystem.com/pattern-lab/patterns/02-components-link-20-link-valign-variations/02-components-link-20-link-valign-variations.html)
+1. Given I am viewing the [Link Valign Variations page](https://master.boltdesignsystem.com/pattern-lab/patterns/02-components-link-20-link-valign-variations/02-components-link-20-link-valign-variations.html)
 1. And I am looking at the section "Link Valign Variations"
 1. And I am looking at the sub-section "Valign: start"
 1. Then I should see a link with an icon "fixed" to the left